Yunying/Yunying_Star/GameDesignDoc.md

     If the girl "eats" the candy, she will have 7-second "Angel Time".
 During the Angel Time, `Car`, `Bomb`, `EvilStar`all cannot hurt her.
     The `Candy` will disappear after three seconds if not eaten.

+7. **Sun**

+	An AI item.
+	The sun will rise from the bottom, hang in the sky for several seconds and then drop very quickly to hit the girl.
+	When the sun is hanging in the sky, it will track the `Girl`'s position.
+	(aka, it will move in the same direction as the girl moves) If the `Girl` is hit when the `Sun` drops, she will get _-500_ points deduction.

+8. **SmartStar**

+	Another AI item.
+	The `SmartStar` will track the girl's position as it falls from the sky.
+	If the `Girl` is hit by the SmartStar, she will get _-50_ points deduction

 ##Rules Summary
 ####Game Control